 How can cities improve air pollution after Covid-19?

-This blog first appeared on City Monitor on 24 May 2021
+This blog, written by John Surico, first appeared on City Monitor on 24 May 2021

 For decades, it was largely assumed that the greatest internal migration ever seen in human civilization – that of China, in the modern era – was solely driven by economics.
 Emerging markets in cities, some new, some old, were attracting rural labourers to urban centres, driven even further by government incentives.
 That’s where jobs were headed, and so, too, were people.

 But in recent years, a group of researchers at Peking University (PKU) began to notice a change.
 While jobs still played a decisive role in where migrants were looking to live, it was no longer so straightforward.
 Instead, another phenomenon had a foothold.

 “The cities with good air quality are attracting more people,” says Tao Liu, one of the PKU researchers.
 “That now has a significant effect on destination choice.”

 According to Liu, this is due in part to a “changing conversation around migrants” in China.
 Skilled workers and those with families are moving, Liu said, and they care about the issue more than previous waves had.
 There is also a generational divide: younger migrants, with greater access to education, are concerned where their parents were not.

 For cities, Liu argued, it’s a competition to clean up – call it air quality economics.